bkuhlmann/refinements/README.md

   - `#inspect` - Allows one to inspect a big decimal with numeric representation.
 - Provides File refinements:
   - `#name` - Answers the *name* of file without extension.
+  - `#copy` - Copies an existing file to new file.
+Both directory structures must exist.
   - `#rewrite` - When given a file path and a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
 - Provides Hash refinements: